7Block Labs

 }

-• Validate producer outputs against the schema/CDDL in CI/CD, and embed the schema URI/version in the envelope’s protected headers for discoverability.
+• Make sure to validate producer outputs against the schema/CDDL in your CI/CD process.
+Also, don’t forget to include the schema URI/version in the envelope’s protected headers for easy discoverability.

 2) Signatures: JOSE, COSE, and VC cryptosuites